pallets/flask/docs/patterns/fileuploads.rst

 bootstrapping code for our application::

     import os
-    from flask import Flask, request, redirect, url_for from werkzeug.utils import secure_filename
+    from flask import Flask, flash, request, redirect, url_for from werkzeug.utils import secure_filename

     UPLOAD_FOLDER = '/path/to/the/uploads'